Existence of a Phase Transition in Harmonic Activation and Transport: Approximation of HAT by IHAT

 which otherwise lies outside of $U$.

-Because $x$ is exposed in $C^i$, there is a path $\Gamma$ from $x$ to $\bdy F$, which otherwise lies outside of $C^i$.
-We will modify $\Gamma$ to obtain the path we desire.
-To this end, let $B^j$ denote the fattening of the $j$\textsuperscript{th} cluster by its diameter, i.e., let for each $j$.
-We state two facts about the $B^j$.
+Because $x$ is exposed in $\CC^i$, there is a path $\Gamma$ from $x$ to $\bdy F$, which otherwise lies outside of $\CC^i$.
+We modify $\Gamma$ to obtain a path that otherwise lies outside of the rest of $U$ as well.
+To this end, let